rvennam/istio101/workshop/exercise-3/README.md

 1. If prompted to choose a region, select us-south.

 1. Create Watson Tone Analyzer service in the `default` resource group.

     ```shell
     ibmcloud resource service-instance-create my-tone-analyzer-service tone-analyzer lite us-south -g Default
     ```
+    > If the previous command errors, it might be due to your resource group name.
+See all resource groups by running `ibmcloud resource groups`.
+If it fails due to the region, try `au-syd` rather than `us-south`.

 1. Create the service key for the Tone Analyzer service.
 This command should output the credentials you just created.
 You will need the value for **apikey** & **url** later.

     ```shell